-Personal laws vary according to religion.
-The 1855 Hindi Marriage Act and the 1956 Hindu Succession Act govern the Hindu population.
+India is a pluralistic society and its constitution allows personal laws.
+Personal laws vary according to religion, with India’s plural legal system accommodating a combination of civil, religious and customary laws.
+The 1855 Hindu Marriage Act and the 1956 Hindu Succession Act govern the Hindu population.
 The 1937 Muslim Personal Law Sharia Application Act and the 1986 Muslim Women’s Protection of Rights on Divorce Act govern the Muslim population.
 Christians and Parsis are governed by the Christian Marriage Act and the Parsi Marriage and Divorce Act.

-The Hindu Succession Act of 2005 granted women co-equal inheritance rights to ancestral and jointly owned property, although enforcement of this law is weak.
-The government reported in 2011 that the section of the law which denied rights of a widow to inherit her husband’s property upon her remarriage has been repealed.
-However, many women, particularly in northern India, are still deprived of inheritance.
-The Muslim population of India may follow inheritance guidelines set out in Sharia law which discriminate against women and girls; daughters, for example, inherit half as much as sons.
+The Hindu Succession Act of 2005 granted Hindu, Sikh, Buddhist and Jain women equal inheritance rights to ancestral and jointly owned property, although enforcement of this law is weak.
+In 2011 the government reported that the section of the law that denied rights of a widow to inherit her husband’s property upon her remarriage has been repealed.
+In practice, many women, particularly in northern India, are still deprived of inheritance.
+A recent survey by UN Women conducted in two states found that only 22% of families surveyed knew about the 2005 amendment that gave women equal inheritance rights.
+However, even if women are aware of this amendment, they tend to give this right away, for example to their brothers, to avoid any family tensions.
+In addition, the Muslim population of India may follow inheritance guidelines set out in Sharia law which discriminate against women and girls; daughters, for example, inherit half as much as sons.

 According to the US Department of State, so-called ‘honour’ killings remain a serious problem in India, particularly in the states of Punjab, Haryana, and Uttar Pradesh, with one report estimating that more than 1000 women and girls are killed this way each year.
 Women and girls were killed for marrying or being in relationships without their families’ or village elders’ consent, or for marrying outside their caste.